mendix/docs/content/developerportal/control-center/data-hub-admin.md

 ## 2 Curators {#curator}

-A Data Hub Curator can perform day-to-day management functions on all registered assets in the Data Hub Catalog and also enrich the Catalog information on registered assets that is displayed.
-Curators can see and curate all registered assets in the Data Hub Catalog.
-Mendix users who own registered assets can curate their own items, but not those that they do not own.
+Curators can see and edit metadata for all registered assets in the Data Hub Catalog.
+Business and Technical Owners can edit metadata on the items they own, but not those that they do not own.

 A Mendix Admin sees the **Curators** tab displaying the list of Data Hub Curators for the organization: